p2635/course-plain-lang-01/README.md

 - I know it would take at least 2 or 3 times longer to read page 2, because there are no headings.
 - There was actually a link in sample page 1 as well, but I didn't notice it the first time.
 It is more noticeable on page 2 because it's at the top.

-# Exercise Four: A structured overview
+# Exercise four: A structured overview

 Below is a jumbled paragraph about a common North American breakfast food.